 The protracted nature of forced displacement means current models of displacement management are largely ineffective.
 Stronger cooperation between development, humanitarian, and peace actors will result in more effective and lasting solutions for those affected by forced displacement, ensuring they do not become locked in a cycle of reliance and dependency.

-Approach and expected impact
+Approach and impact

-The facility's strategic priorities are:
+The facility's strategic priorities were:

 - Early engagement of development-led approaches to forced displacement